Feature-rich doorbell cameras for homeowners and renters alike

 Also, in the checkout process, we learned that SkyBell offers a pretty generous theft guarantee — which is something that our favorite doorbell cameras on the market are all starting to offer.
 Essentially, if someone steals your SkyBell video doorbell (oh, the irony!), the company will replace it for free.
 Doorbell camera theft happens more than you might think.2

-Did You Know: Video doorbell brands that require a subscription usually offer a 14-day or 30-day money-back guarantee.
+Did You Know?
+Video doorbell brands that require a subscription usually offer a 14-day or 30-day money-back guarantee.
 This allows you to try out the product and service before committing long-term.

 One of our biggest gripes with SkyBell is the installation process.
 These doorbell cameras are hardwired — not wireless (battery-powered) like most brands available.
 This means you’ll have to connect it to your existing doorbell wiring, which can be a pain in the you-know-what if you don’t know what you’re doing.
 So if you’re not the DIY type, we recommend looking for a wireless doorbell cam.

-Here’s a rundown of what installation was like for us: First, we had to remove our existing doorbell, then screw in the mounting plate, reconnect the old wiring, place the unit over the mounting plate, download the SkyBell app, select “Add a New SkyBell” to pair the device, and then go through the syncing process to connect to our home’s Wi-Fi.
+If you’re up for the challenge of hardwiring the SkyBell doorbell though, here’s a rundown of what installation was like for us: First, we had to remove our existing doorbell, then screw in the mounting plate, reconnect the old wiring, place the unit over the mounting plate, download the SkyBell app, select “Add a New SkyBell” to pair the device, and then go through the syncing process to connect to our home’s Wi-Fi.
 All in all, installing SkyBell took about 30 minutes from start to finish.
 So be sure to carve out some time for it!

 Pro Tip: Install the SkyBell app first, and then follow the step-by-step installation video within the app.
 Or have a look at SkyBell’s extensive installation guides online.3

-All of our controls were managed through the SkyBell app, which we found to be well-designed and easy to use.
+All of our controls were managed through the SkyBell app, which we found to be easy to use.
 Within the app, we were able to see video recording history, receive instant activity alerts, view a live-stream feed of our front door, talk with visitors from pretty much anywhere, and more.
 We really liked the app, as it reminded us of the Ring Doorbell app (our top pick).

 However, we did find SkyBell’s video streaming feature to be touch-and-go at times, with a bit of a lag.
 But we think the color night vision and motion detection worked just fine.
 Overall, the device was simple to use, and we were able to get crystal clear video (1080p HD image quality) that rivaled other great doorbell cams on the market today.